 Tradition, religion and culture have the biggest influence on where you place your wedding ring, with the fourth finger of each hand (known as the ring finger) serving as the most popular placement for wearing wedding rings worldwide.
-What varies is whether the wedding ring is worn on the right hand or the left
+What varies is whether the wedding ring is worn on the right hand or the left.

 In many Western cultures such as The United States and The United Kingdom, the wedding ring goes on the fourth finger of the left hand.
 Other countries, including Germany, Norway, Spain, and Russia, have the tradition of wearing wedding rings on the fourth finger of the right hand.
 In Switzerland, some people choose to wear their wedding ring on their left ring finger and their engagement ring on their right ring finger.